AmmarYasserHassan/MERN/Introduction to JS.md

 ### Functions as Objects

-In JS, functions are also considered as objects.
+In JS, functions could also considered as objects.
 Hence, they could be passed as arguments, assigned to a variable and so on.

 ```javascript